-- Group Board approved Terms of Reference and Delegated Authorities for the Risk and - A discussion of the Group's strategic risks at each meeting of the Risk and Audit - A robust approach to financial planning, stress testing and resilience planning, ensuring the Group Board has ownership of these activities and that they are pivotal to, and integrated with, the Group's overall approach to business planning, risk and performance management. - A strategic approach to treasury management that seeks to optimise how the Group borrows to invest in its core purpose. - Regular reporting to the Group Board and Risk and Audit Committee on covenant compliance, financial golden rules, and value for money. - Regular reporting to the Group Board on progress against the Group's Corporate Strategy and associated performance measures. - Regular reports to the Risk and Audit Committee on business continuity and cyber security. - Robust policies on anti-fraud, bribery and corruption, anti-money laundering and whistleblowing.
+- Group Board approved Terms of Reference and Delegated Authorities for the Risk and Audit Committee. - A robust Risk Management Framework that clearly defines management responsibilities for the identification, assessment, evaluation, and control of significant risks. - A discussion of the Group's strategic risks at each meeting of the Risk and Audit Committee, accompanied by the submission of the Group's Strategic Risk Register. - A robust approach to financial planning, stress testing and resilience planning, ensuring the Group Board has ownership of these activities and that they are pivotal to, and integrated with, the Group's overall approach to business planning, risk and performance management. - A strategic approach to treasury management that seeks to optimise how the Group borrows to invest in its core purpose. - Regular reporting to the Group Board and Risk and Audit Committee on covenant compliance, financial golden rules, and value for money. - Regular reporting to the Group Board on progress against the Group's Corporate Strategy and associated performance measures. - Regular reports to the Risk and Audit Committee on business continuity and cyber security. - Robust policies on anti-fraud, bribery and corruption, anti-money laundering and whistleblowing.